Course TypeElectrical, Technical Skills

-This City and Guilds accredited 16-day programme is offered across 4 parts, each part consisting of a 4-day programme.
+This City& Guilds Accreditation Certificate, 16-day programme is offered across 4 parts, each part consisting of a 4-day programme.
 This is specifically structured to aid technicians progression and allows for suitable on-site consolidation of training prior to delivery of the next part.

 Is it right for me?

 Mechanical to Electrical – Part 2 is built on the knowledge gained in Part 1.
 Technicians will broaden their knowledge base and successfully be able to complete a wider range of tasks involving electrical systems, including termination of cables, resetting overloads, changing fuses, isolation, change of motor (like for like) and change of direction of motor.

 - Isolation procedure

 - Relevant parts of BS7671 IET Wiring Regulations and Electricity at Work Regulations

 - Cables/systems: further termination of a range of single core, sheathed and armoured cables

 - Circuits: connection of a range of single phase and three phase motors and starters

 - Methods of protection including motor overload units

 - Motor control using soft starters and inverters